-Soil Cement Columns (SCC) can be used when soil bearing is located at 3 meter to 6 meter depth from the bottom of the footing.
+Soil Cement Columns (SCC) can be used when soil bearing is located at 3 meters to 6 meters depth from the bottom of the footing.
 Longer SCC depths are also available, however deep foundations may be more economical.

 Conventional shallow foundation systems can be designed after implementation of SCS or SCC.
 The design strength of the SCS or SCC depends on the desired allowable bearing capacity of the shallow foundations and should be evaluated based on the structural loading demands.